pyrevitlabs/pyRevit/README.md

 If you added scripts or panels while Revit is running, use the `reloadScripts` button from the `Settings` group to reload the changes.
 It'll search for the scripts and will update the buttons, disabling the missing and adding the newly found.

-And please feel free to fork, modify and add your own scripts, and send me pull requests.
-I'd be thrilled to add more tools and scripts to this for everyone to use.

 ## Documentation:

 I'll figure out a system for the documentation soon.
 But for now please refer to tooltips for every script.
 These tooltips are included inside each script source file.
 I'm open to comments and suggestions :)